Code-Institute-Submissions/ucd-band/README.md

 ## Deployment

 This site is hosted using GitHub pages, directly from the master branch.
+Check the status by entering the command

+    git status

+in the terminal window.
+If there

-In the terminal window, use the command git push to update the deployed site.
+To update any changes from the deployed site, use the command

+    git push

+to update the changes.
+You will be required to enter the username and password.

 ## Credits